 after delivery of the IGTK to protect group addressed frames.
 Robust management frame protection is

-implemented by CCMP, BIP, and the SA Query procedure.
+implemented by CCMP, GCMP, BIP, and the SA Query procedure.

 Management frame protection protocols in an MBSS apply to individually addressed frames after

 establishment of the RSNA MTK, and to group addressed frames indicated as "Group Addressed Privacy" in